Ludmila Seefried-Matějková

-Ludmila Seefried-Matejková (born 13 November 1938 in Heřmanův Městec, Czechoslovakia) is a Czech sculptor and painter living in Berlin.
+Ludmila Seefried-Matějková (born 13 November 1938) is a Czech sculptor and painter.
+She lives in Berlin.

 Biography

-Ludmila Seefried-Matějková spent her childhood and the war years in Heřmanův Městec.
-Her father, František Matějka, owned a sawmill, her mother, Ludmila, looked after the family, household and garden.
+Ludmila Seefried-Matějková was born in Heřmanův Městec, where she spent her childhood and the war years.
+Her father, František Matějka, owned a sawmill, and her mother, Ludmila, looked after the family, household and garden.
 Music, painting and literature also played an important role in their lives.

-After February 1948 the family was dispossessed and her father displaced by force 250 km away from the family.
+After February 1948 the family was dispossessed and her father was displaced by force 250 km away from the family.
 Her mother and the two daughters were at the mercy of the new communist rulers.
 The trauma experienced during this period sharpened her awareness of injustice.
 In 1951, the whole family was forcibly displaced to Mariánské Lázně.

-Matějková studied at sculpture class of Arts Grammar School in Prague with Prof. M. Uchytilová-Kucová (1953–1956) and made several attempts to enter university.
+Matějková studied sculpture at Arts Grammar School in Prague with Prof. M. Uchytilová-Kucová (1953–1956) and made several attempts to enter university.
 In spite of passing examinations, she was rejected for political reasons.
 In between exams she undertook practical stonemason training and worked in a porcelain factory in Duchcov.
 After a last unsuccessful attempt in Bratislava she returned to Mariánské Lázně and worked for three years as an art teacher in Mariánské Lázně and Cheb and as a graphic artist at the Mariánské Lázně Arts Centre KaSS.
-At a local theatre Kruh/Circle in the arts centre she acts, sings, writes, portrays friends.
+At a local theatre Kruh/Circle in the arts centre she acts, sings, writes, and portrays friends.

-Her daughter Marketa was born in 1965, but marriage broke down and was divorced.
-In 1964 she submitted application for membership in the Czech Artists Association (CSVU) and during the Prague spring she grabbed opportunity to study abroad.
+Her daughter Marketa was born in 1965, but her marriage broke down and she divorced.
+In 1964 she submitted an application for membership in the Czech Artists Association (CSVU) and during the Prague Spring she grabbed the opportunity to study abroad.
 In 1967 she was admitted to the Berlin University of the Arts (HfBK) in West Berlin, in the sculptor class of Prof. Joe Henry Lonas.

-She completed studies in master class in 1973.
-Since then, she had been working as a freelance sculptress in Berlin.
-Here she met her husband Rainer-Maria Seefried, received German nationality and decided to live in Germany.
+She completed her studies in master class in 1973.
+Since then, she had been working as a freelance sculptor in Berlin.
+Here she met her husband, Rainer-Maria Seefried, received German nationality and decided to live in Germany.